-The first tree of the Dyck Arboretum of the Plains was planted October 10, 1981 on the 13 acres that comprise the current gardens.
+The first tree of the Dyck Arboretum of the Plains was planted October 10, 1981 on the original 13 acres.

-Now the arboretum has matured into one of the largest native plant gardens in the region featuring more than 1,000 varieties of native and adaptable trees, shrubs, wildflowers, and grasses.
-A master plan called “The Prairie Window Project” will guide the development of the adjacent 18 acres to the south.
+Now the Arboretum has matured into one of the largest native plant gardens in the region featuring more than 1,000 varieties of native and adaptable trees, shrubs, wildflowers, and grasses.
+A master plan called “The Prairie Window Project” guided the development of a reconstructed prairie from 2004 to 2010 on the adjacent 18 acres to the south.

 After a trip to the Bartlett Arboretum in Belle Plaine, Kansas, the Dycks began discussing what an arboretum featuring native Kansas plants and trees could mean to the community and to the state.